Meshack7468/Breast-Cancer-Research/README.md

 Random Forest is the Best performing model because it has highest Macro F1-score.
 We compare using Macro F1-score because the classes are imbalanced and we desire to treat each class equally

 ### Survival Status Prediction
-Build models that Predict whether a patient is alive or deceased this will allow us to identify high-risk patients who may need closer monitoring or aggressive therapy.
+Build models that Predict whether a patient is alive or deceased this will allow us to identify high-risk patients who may need closer monitoring.
 * Models performance comparisons
 The Random Forest model performed best for this prediction compared to Logistic Regression model.
 It achieved an Accuracy of 73% and
 ROC-AUC of 79% while Logistic Regression model have an Accuracy of 68% and ROC-AUC of 77%, we compare using ROC-AUC because this is a binary classification